 A History Of Blues is an introduction to the music and lives of the Blues and it’s amazing players as it has evolved from America to the rest of the world.
-Not only do you get an amazing collection of blues musicians and singers you get the incredible journey and stories the blues has given us over the last century.
+Not only do you get an amazing collection of blues musicians and singers you get an insight into the struggle and incredible journey the blues has given us over the last century.

 This show has had sell out shows for the last 6 years at the Adelaide Fringe.